torvalds/linux/Documentation/networking/tls.rst

 TLS records are created and sent after each send() call, unless MSG_MORE is passed.
-MSG_MORE will delay creation of a record until MSG_MORE is not passed, or the maximum record size is reached.
+MSG_MORE will delay creation of a record until MSG_MORE is yest passed, or the maximum record size is reached.

 The kernel will need to allocate a buffer for the encrypted data.
 This buffer is allocated at the time send() is called, such that